Continuing Education Activity

 - The first heart sound (S) is normal.

 - P2 is not audible in patients with congenital absence of the pulmonic valve; however, this sound becomes accentuated in patients with PR secondary to pulmonary hypertension.
-There may be a wide splitting of S2 caused by prolongation of RV ejection accompanying the augmented RV stroke volume.
+There may be a wide splitting of S2 caused by the prolongation of RV ejection accompanying the augmented RV stroke volume.

 - A systolic ejection click can be heard sometimes in the second left intercostal space, due to sudden expansion of the pulmonary artery by augmented RV stroke volume.